amirrajan/survivingtheappstore/manuscript/dev-logs-part-2.md

 **Day 250 - Feb 11, 2014: A Hail Mary to Brandon Boyer**

-I'm getting more cautions at this point (I'm down to 9 codes).
+I'm getting more cautious at this point (I'm down to 9 codes).
 I'm scouring Twitter for connections... people to reach out to... people that may respond. @Kotaku follows only 41 people and is followed by over three hundred thousand.
 It looks like the people Kotaku is